 THE ABOVE IS TAKEN FROM THE ARABIAN JOCKEY CLUB WEBSITE: https://www.arabianracing.org/harc/

-Amer is discussed in length on the webpage Thoroughbred DNA in Racing Arabians.
-His sons with foals registered in AHR are Assy, Kasih, AF Albahar, Dahess, Amaretto, Darweesh, Majd Al Arab, General, and Rathowan.
+Amer is discussed in length on the webpage Racing Arabians Usually Not Purebreds.
+Some of his sons with foals registered in AHR are Assy, Kasih, AF Albahar, Dahess, Amaretto, Darweesh, Majd Al Arab, General, and Rathowan.
 His daughters with foals registered in AHR are Farah, with her dam carrying close lines to Flipper and St Laurent, Shehadda, Ma’Ma’Ah, her dam’ sire carrying blood of Mandragore and St Laurent, and the second dam with Manganate [Dragon], Tidjani [Flipper and St Laurent] and Baroud III, and Alwiya whose dam is a Kesberoy daughter [Kesberoy by St Laurent].

 Baroud III born in 1969, a bay registered SBFAR #10134, French Stud Book; Al Maury used in many of the names of his progeny.
 A daughter, Pistache Du Cassou, bay, born 1981, registered SBFAR #10595 is the dam to Nivour De Cardonne AHR #597576, chestnut, born 1995.